 She began to reminisce about their days at agricultural college.
 I looked at her and wondered ….

-She had short brown hair and an oval face, quite pink, healthy looking, with no make-up.
+She had short brown hair and an oval face, quite pink, healthy-looking, with no make-up.
 She wore a green tunic top and new ‘designer’ jeans with smart brown leather boots.
 Her chest seemed quite flat – two small lumps.
 Her teeth were white and even and her voice was mid-range in pitch.

 As she chatted, and I attempted to make intelligent noises, I realised there wasn’t much to mark her out as specifically feminine.
-Her skin looked to be smooth, though, no sign of a beard.
+Her skin looked to be smooth, though, with no sign of a beard.